 We aim to recycle everything at Deakin – from batteries, mobile phones and tablets to cartridges, paper and cardboard.

-We aim to reduce the consumption of water across all campuses and increase water security.
-We have water efficient buildings which are 5 star with fixtures and fittings, and rainwater harvesting at two of our campuses.
+Deakin aims to reduce the consumption of water across all campuses and to increase water security.
+We have 5-star water-efficient buildings with fixtures and fittings, and rainwater harvesting at two of our campuses.

 Our Integrated Water Management (IWM) Plan for Waurn Ponds focuses on best-practice water management across interconnected aspects of the water cycle: